jamesbaldwin05/powerlifting-data-science/README.md

 which is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

 The dataset is not redistributed in this repository — only referenced for educational use.

+This is just a variety of data analytics/data science themed projects I've done!